m0hammad-yaser/OSWE-AWAE-Notes/apigateway/README.md

         8000     {"errors":[{"message":"connect EHOSTUNREACH 172.16.16.8:8000","extensions":{"code":"INTERNAL_SERVER_ERROR"}}]}
 ```
 This error message might mean the host couldn't find a route to a given IP address.
 Since we have several live hosts to work with, we can ignore any IP addresses that resulted in the "EHOSTUNREACH" error.

+Based on the response values, we can assume the first six hosts are valid.
+Let's modify the script to scan for common ports on those hosts, using the same list of ports.

+We can limit the amount of extraneous data by filtering `"connection refused"` messages.